This simple chicken and lentil soup made right in your Instant Pot is a hearty meal that’ll warm you to the bone!

 Giving the lentils a minute or two to warm with the olive oil and garlic before adding the chicken stock adds a layer of flavor that’s hard to beat.

-When the time’s up, I let the pressure release naturally, but you could manually release it, too.
-Just be careful of the steam if you go for the latter!
+When the time was up, I let the pressure release naturally, but you could manually release it, too.

 I added salt and pepper as the final step, and then I promptly devoured two bowls.

 You guys.
 This soup is out of this world!
 So warm and comforting.
 I can’t wait for lunch leftovers!